frostcone/magmaguy.com/wiki/en/elitemobs/dungeons.md

 <details>
 <summary>[Levels 30] [Instanced Dungeon] <a href="https://magmaguy.itch.io/elitemobs-thebridge">The City</a> / <a href="https://www.patreon.com/magmaguy">patreon.com/magmaguy</a></summary>

 This dungeon is part of the Story Mode Dungeon series.
 Players can embark on quests that weave a continuous narrative through the dungeons, offering a cohesive and immersive storyline.
+Deep underground lies an ancient dwarven city, its once-dwarven inhabitants now shambling through the streets, driven mad by an unknown force.
+They have been granted eternal life, yet they are not undead.
+What lies behind this unsettling phenomenon?

 <pre>
 EliteMobs Info: